Free resourceEvidence based

 High vs very low

 Retrieval practice and distributed practice were rated high utility.
 Re-reading and highlighting were rated very low utility.
 The techniques most commonly used by students were consistently the least effective.
-The most effective techniques were the least commonly used.

-Retrieval practice — the single most important switch
+Retrieval practice — the most important switch

-Cepeda et al. (2006) reviewed 254 studies and found distributed practice produced retention rates 200% better than massed practice across all age groups and subjects.
-Two hundred percent.
-The same total study time, distributed differently, produces an outcome that is categorically different.
+Distributed practice means spreading revision over time rather than concentrating it in one session.
+Cepeda et al. (2006) reviewed 254 studies and found distributed practice produced retention rates 200% better than massed practice.
+The same total study time, distributed differently, produces a categorically different outcome.

-Three things you can change this week
+Three things to change this week

 1